Christian-Me/node-red-contrib-home/Node-RED/syslog/readme.md

 # systlog server

-Just finished a syslog server for the node-red dashboard.
-It makes use of ui-table.
+A syslog server for the node-red dashboard.
+It can used for all kinds of "log" based event tracking.
+The flow makes use of ui-table.
 I hope somebody finds it useful.
-It is build around ui-table and a subflow I use for all kinds of tables in my projects.
+The central part is a subflow I use for all kinds of tables in my projects helping to manange table content by sending commands updating sigle cells or tables instead updating the complete table.

 ![demo](./screenshots/demo.gif)